 The US was built by immigrants and continues to benefit from the diversity that immigration has brought.
 The introduction of the US H1B Temporary Worker Visa in 1990 further enabled this way of life for highly skilled workers looking to come to the United States.
 This visa program is specifically designed for individuals who offer expertise in their field, providing a job offer from a qualified US employer as proof.
 It’s one of the most popular visas available and requires harsh requirements to obtain it – but with the right information and continued effort, anyone looking to work in the United States should be encouraged they can reach their career goals here.

-US O1 Extraordinary Ability Worker Visa
+US O1 Extraordinary Ability Worker Visa as Types of Student Visa in USA

 For individuals with extraordinary ability in their field, such as artists or athletes